Care Bears: Share Bear Shines: Plot

-Share Bear and a Twinklet named Gleamer lead a heartwarming mission in caring when they travel to Glitter City, a magical place where Princess Starglo trains Twinklets to become stars.
+Share Bear and a Twinklet named Gleamer lead a mission in caring when they travel to Glitter City, where Princess Starglo trains Twinklets to become stars.
 Because no one believes in Princess Starglo, her confidence has dimmed so she's turning out lights all over the night sky.
-With the help of the Care Power Team, Share Bear gets things glowing again in this sparkling movie adventure.
+With the help of the Care Power Team, Share Bear gets things glowing again in this adventure.

 Release

 Share Bear Shines premiered on DVD in Australia on March 10, 2010, through Magna Pacific.
 In the United States, the film had a limited released to theaters on August 15, as part of Kidtoon Films' matinee program, and was released on DVD through Lionsgate on November 6, 2010.

 Reception

 "Parents with a working knowledge of how the stars, sun, constellations, and universe work might have difficulty watching this DVD with their children, since it gives such a magical explanation for their existence.
-On the other hand, Share Bear's unwavering conviction in Princess Starglo should prove a worthwhile example for parents looking to discuss the importance of keeping faith even when no one around you feels the same.", wrote Common Sense Media.
+On the other hand, Share Bear's unwavering conviction in Princess Starglo should prove a worthwhile example for parents looking to discuss the importance of keeping faith even when no one around you feels the same," wrote Common Sense Media.